-CPUC Complaint Intake Unit-Transportation Enforcement Section Consumer Protection and Safety Division 505 Van Ness Avenue, 2nd Floor San Francisco, CA 94102-3298 1-800-894-9444 http:/www.cpuc.ca.gov/PUC/CEC/e_complaint/d_carrierscomplaint.htm There is a complaint form that is used to file complaints.
-It can be found and downloaded from the above link or a complaint can call and ask to be mailed a form by calling 1-800-894-9444 or by emailing ciu_intake@cpuc.ca.gov.
+CPUC Complaint Intake Unit-Transportation Enforcement Section Consumer Protection and Safety Division 505 Van Ness Avenue, 2nd Floor San Francisco, CA 94102-3298 1-800-894-9444

+The CPUC website for complaints follows: Transportation Complaint (ca.gov).
+There is a complaint form that is used to file complaints.
+It can be found and downloaded from the above link or a complainant can call and ask to be mailed a form by calling 1-800-894-9444 or by emailing ciu_intake@cpuc.ca.gov.
 The Intake Unit will be happy to answer any questions complainants have about the complaint process.